deezombiedude612/oop-labs/src/lab10.md

     ```

     Note:
-    In addition to the implementation of the abstract method, you might also need to include a constructor or instance variable.
+    In addition to the implementation of the abstract method, you also need to include a constructor and an `int` instance variable called `quantity`.

 3. Complete `Book.java`.
     The `Book` class extends the `Product` class.